datacarpentry/spreadsheets-socialsci/_episodes/04-Dates and date formatting.md

 1. Type a valid date in your local date format into a cell.
 2. Select the cell, rightmouse click and select Format cells...
 3. In the Format Cells window change the category from date to General and click OK
-4. Your date is now displayed a number.
+4. Your date is now displayed as a number.
 5. Reverse the process to change the display back to a recognisable date